- The alternative to Zendesk and OTRS now integrates even better into enterprise environments

 - Right on trend: Zammad impresses as permanently free-to-use open-source software

 Today, Zammad introduced version 4.0 of its helpdesk and IT support solution.
-The developers have focused on features for use in an enterprise environment.
+The developers have focused on features for use in an enterprise environment, improving collaboration and reporting.
 Key highlights include "mentions" and significantly more comprehensive reporting.
 Service agents can now tag colleagues directly in the body text of an existing ticket for joint problem-solving.
 This relieves the second-level support, and more complex requests will quickly reach the appropriate contact person.
 In addition, Zammad customers can now create organization-specific reports and evaluations with just a few clicks and export the information they contain or integrate it into external dashboards.
 This is made possible through the integration of Grafana and Kibana.
 Organizations can, for example, evaluate resolution times and service quality, identify recurring issues and the associated problems, or provide management with a report on the utilization of their service desk.

 PCO AG has already tried the new functions of Zammad 4.0 in the beta phase and is pleased with the increase in efficiency they have seen: "In our large team, the Mentions feature leads to a significant increase in productivity, as agents now stay informed even without being assigned a ticket, and can provide immediate assistance.
 It's also easier for our agents to find tickets that take longer to process and to add information to them," says Tobias Riedl, Customer Support at PCO AG, developer and producer of high-end camera systems.